An Annual Upstate Young Professional Conference

 I represent a young professional organization.
 How do I sign on as a partner organization?

-Please email Adelyn Nottingham (firstname.lastname@example.org) for information about becoming a partner organization.
-Becoming a partner organization will allow your members to select your group in the registration process, allowing you to receive $5 of each ticket sold to one of your members.
-It’s an easy process to sign on, so what are you waiting for?!
+Please email Sharon Purvis (email@example.com) for information about becoming a partner organization.
+Becoming a partner organization will allow your members to select your group in the registration process, allowing your group to receive $5 for each ticket sold to one of your members.
+It’s an easy process to sign on, so what are you waiting for?

 How do I make sure my young professional group gets their $5 kickback?